Other posts from the On a visit to.. series:

-Аfter a few silent months from my side here on the blog, I would like to restart myself and to refresh this virtual space with some positive energy.
-Today, I would like to present to you Jennison Grigsby, a yoga girl, mother, and wife from San Diego, California who moved to Valencia, Spain chasing her dreams.
+Аfter a few silent months from my side here on the blog, I would like to restart myself and refresh this virtual space with some positive energy.
+Today, I would like to present to you Jennison Grigsby, a yoga girl, mother, and wife from San Diego, California who moved to Valencia, Spain to chase her dreams.
 When we were in Valencia most of all I appreciated that I was part of the outdoor yoga practice taught by Jennison.
-The inspiring attitude of hers and good tips that can be found on the Facebook page provoked me to invite Jennison to be part of the rubric “On a visit to…”.
+Her inspiring attitude and good tips that can be found on the Facebook page provoked me to invite Jennison to be part of the rubric “On a visit to…”.
 Her answers are like sunshine and I am sure that we will be back in Valencia to follow her steps and tips.
 Namaste all!

 How do you imagine the perfect “om trip”?

 For me, an ideal “Om Trip” is somewhere lost in nature, near the sea.
 Somewhere with the possibility of feeling removed from the everyday stresses of work and away from the constant temptation to be connected to social media, email, etc. In other words, I imagine a quiet space to disconnect as I aim to reconnect with what is important.

-Can we take an “om trip” to Valencia or is it impossible?
+Can we take an “om trip” to Valencia?